What does Split do?

 Here’s a brief overview on what we will cover during each Arena:

-The Second Arena: Learning how to relate to others through our bodies and our body-memories, and learning how to create in pairs for the purpose of making theatre that effectively engages an audience;
+Beginners, The First Arena, The Second Arena (participants can come for as many runs as possible to develop their solo performances, so that they will be ready to work independently from The Third Arena and beyond): Building self-awareness and connecting with our body-memories for the purpose of theatre-making; Learning how to relate to others through our bodies and our body-memories, and learning how to create in pairs for the purpose of making theatre that effectively engages an audience;

 The Third Arena: Increasing one’s movement and vocal vocabulary, so that one can access a larger range of body-memories, and learning how to use our bodies and voices to communicate with nuance and complexity;